YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-instsecondary=<instance_name>*

-Identifies a Source Server process.
+Identifies the Source Server which is responsible for replicating to the secondary instance called <instance_name>.

 If -instsecondary is not specified, -shutdown stops all Source Server processes.